 Whales are inherently rare in imagery and the training architecture takes only small batches (n=4 to n=32) of images at a time, so we risk having the model examine only images of water much of the time.
 As this may impair the ability of the model to learn, we implemented a weighted random sampler that increases the probability that a whale image will appear in any given batch in proportion to the number of whale images in the overall training set (S4 and S5 Files).
-Users can set several hyperparameters and we experimented primarily with the learning rate (specifically, 0.2, 0.1, 0.01, 0.001, and 0.0009), which governs how new information is weighted against older information.
+Users can set several hyperparameters and we experimented primarily with the learning rate which governs how new information is weighted against older information.
 Higher learning rates down-weight older information relative to new information; if the learning rate is too high, the model will disregard previous whales it has seen in favor of the characteristics of the most recent whale it has encountered.
 Conversely, if the learning rate is too low, and the model is reluctant to incorporate new information.
 We used the set of images that were withheld from training to test the performance of each model.
 False positives and false negatives for each epoch were used to further tune model parameters and retrain models.

+To demonstrate the value of the CNN approach, we also trained a ridge regression model (α=1) and C-Support Vector Classifier model (C-SVC; C=1) [47] using a reduced training set (retaining all whale images but randomly selecting an equal number of water images) and the same testing set, and implemented through Scikit-learn [48; S8 File].
+These methods, in contrast to the CNN approach, require an additional feature-extraction step implemented using a histogram of oriented gradients approach.

 Results

 Image tiling took approximately 15 seconds per km² though the precise timing is sensitive to the specific characteristics of the computing resources available.
-Model training time varied among model architectures from approximately one hour (ResNet-18) to nearly 7 hours (DenseNet) for the full training set on our hardware (S8 File).
-Our best model trained for 24 epochs and used a learning rate set at 0.0009 (Table 1), with a step size (a parameter that allows the learning rate to decay after a certain number of epochs) of seven epochs, and a momentum of 0.9.
-Learning rate had a similar effect across models (Fig 3).
-We found that a higher learning rate often resulted in overfitting on the training data, wherein the first epoch of the model would perform reasonably well on satellite imagery (~80% of whales found) but would decline rapidly in subsequent epochs.
-On the opposite end, a learning rate of 0.00001 resulted in no learning.
-During the training phase of the ten-fold validation, all folds trained along a similar trajectory.
+Model training time varied among CNN model architectures from approximately one hour (ResNet-18) to nearly 7 hours (DenseNet) for the full training set on our hardware (S7 File).
+We trained all models for 24 epochs and tested the model weights of each epoch against our test set of satellite images.
+Our best model trained for 9 epochs and used a learning rate set at 0.0006, with a step size (a parameter that allows the learning rate to decay after a certain number of epochs) of seven epochs, and a momentum of 0.9 (Table 1).
+We found that a higher learning rate often led to little learning, wherein the model would perform only slightly better than random chance on the training dataset (Fig 3).
+On the other hand, a model with a very low learning rate of 0.00001 learned very slowly During the training phase of the ten-fold validation, all folds trained along a similar trajectory.

 Table 1.
-Results of variation in learning rate (LR) for ResNet-18.
+Results of variation in learning rate (LR) for ResNet-152.